 (Click on image for larger view)

-At left: A handmade bead necklace from Vinita Cowboy with a vintage finish.
-A 21 inch necklace with 5 mm beads. $500.
-(SANTA FE)
+Above: A handmade bead necklace from Vinita Cowboy with a vintage finish.
+A 21 inch necklace with 5 mm beads.
+SOLD (SANTA FE)

 At right: By Joe and Terry Reano and made of natural Lone Mountain turquoise in the 1970s.
 The double necklace is 19 inches long while the jocla earrings have a drop length of 4 inches. $2900 for the set.
 (SANTA FE) (ON LAYAWAY)